Well, the Thing Is ...

 The Upstalsboom thing gathered once a year on the Tuesday after Pentecost, with delegates from all the so-called Seven Sealands.
 The Seven Sealands were divided into four fardingdela.
 The thing of the fardingdela was called the liodthing.
 A regional assembly that gathered at fixed times.
 The extraordinary things were called the bothing, as we have mentioned earlier.
 Bothing derives from (ge)boden ding or (ge)beden ding meaning 'commanded' or 'requested/asked for' thing respectively.
 A people's assembly for a particular purpose, thus did not take place at fixed times in the year.
 The fimelthing was the follow-up thing, to discuss the matters that the bothing had not resolved (Mees 2023).
 Lastly, the four fardingdela 'quarters' had twice a year a thing called the lantding.
 The Old Frisian term fardingdela resembles the Old Icelandic term fjórðungar for regional districts.

-The above is, by the way, a different explanation of the name bodthing from the one offered earlier this blog post (Iversen 2013), where it is connected with the idol Bede or Beda found on the stone pillar of Frisian mercenaries at Hadrian's Wall, Late Antiquity.
+The above is, by the way, a different explanation of the name bodthing from the one offered earlier this blog post (Iversen 2013), where it is connected with the idol Bede or Beda found on the stone pillar of Frisian mercenaries in the Roman Army at Hadrian's Wall defending Britannia against the Picts and the Scots.

 2. Other thingies